geocomPP/sdvwR/Section2_R_and_Spatial_Data.md

-The syntax of the double square brackets will seem strange, providing a taster of how R 'sees' spatial data (see section x).
+The syntax of the double square brackets will seem strange, providing a taster of how R 'sees' spatial data (see Section x).
 Do not worry about this for now.
-Of interest here is that the number of vertices has shrunk, from 6,084 to only 44, without loosing much information about the shape of the line.
+Of interest here is that the number of vertices has shrunk, from 6,084 to only 44, without losing much information about the shape of the line.
-To test this,try plotting the original and simplified tracks on your computer: when visualized using the `plot` function, object `shf2lds.simple` retains the overall shape of the line and is virtually indistinguishable from the original object.
+To test this, try plotting the original and simplified tracks on your computer: when visualized using the `plot` function, object `shf2lds.simple` retains the overall shape of the line and is virtually indistinguishable from the original object.